-G. TRUST AS INSTRUMENT OF FRAUD.
-No published Texas appellate case has disregarded the separateness of a trust on the ground that it was used to perpetrate a fraud.
+I. TRUST AS INSTRUMENT OF FRAUD.

+No published Texas appellate case has disregarded a conveyance into trust on the ground that it was used to perpetrate a fraud.
 However, this cause of action exists in some other jurisdictions.
 In this subsection, an analogy is drawn to Texas precedent disregarding the corporate fiction, and some case law from other states is examined.